psb/bucklescript.github.io/docs/function.md

 padLeft("Hello World", `Str("Message from BS: "));
 ```

-Obviously, the JS side couldn't have an argument that's a polymorphic variant!
-But here, we're just piggy backing on poly variants' type checking and syntax.
+Obviously, the JS side could not have an argument that's a polymorphic variant!
+But here, we are just piggy backing on polymorphic variants' type checking and syntax.
 The secret is the `[@bs.unwrap]` annotation on the type.
-It strips the variant constructors and compile to just the payload's value.
-Output:
+It strips the variant constructors and compiles to just the payload's value:

 ```js
 padLeft("Hello World", 4);
 padLeft("Hello World", "Message from BS: ");
 ```

-## Constraint Arguments Better
+## Constrain Arguments Better

 Consider the Node `fs.readFileSync`'s second argument.
-It can take a string, but really only a defined set: `"ascii"`, `"utf8"`, etc. You can still bind it as a string, but we can use poly variants + `bs.string` to ensure that our usage's more correct:
+It can take a string, but really only a defined set: `"ascii"`, `"utf8"`, etc. You can still bind it as a string, but we can use polymorphic variants plus `bs.string` to ensure that our usage is more correct:

 ```ocaml
 external readFileSync :